PRECIOUS-Gold scales 2-week peak; palladium matches record high

 “The end of the (Fed) tightening cycle now looms which improves the overall backdrop for gold significantly.
 With the Fed on hold, there is less pressure for the rest of the globe to keep pace.”

-The metal gained 0.5 percent in the previous session after weak U.S. retail sales data added to disquiet about slowing growth, which could allow the Fed to hold interest rates steady for a while.
+The metal gained 0.5 percent in the previous session after weak U.S. retail sales data added to disquiet about slowing growth, which could prompt the Fed to hold interest rates steady for a while.

+Lower interest rates reduce the opportunity cost of holding non-interest bearing gold and weigh on the dollar.

 The disappointing U.S. data followed a spate of weak economic reports from China and Europe.

-This helped gold to hold its ground amid gains in the dollar , which stayed close to a two-month peak against a basket of currencies, and a rebound in global stocks on hopes of a thaw in the U.S.-China trade dispute.
+This helped gold hold its ground amid gains in the dollar , which held near a two-month peak against a basket of currencies, and a rebound in global stocks on hopes of a thaw in the U.S.-China trade dispute.

 “The world economy is slowing very rapidly and therefore monetary policy everywhere will be eased, so the outlook is a lot more inflationary, helping gold,” said Alasdair Macleod, head of research at GoldMoney.com.

-The world’s two biggest economies reached a consensus in principle on some key issues during ongoing talks, China’s state news agency Xinhua said on Friday.
+The world’s two biggest economies reached a consensus in principle on key issues during ongoing talks, China’s state news agency Xinhua said.
 Negotiations will continue next week in Washington.

 Meanwhile, palladium surged to match an all-time high of $1,434.50 last touched on Jan.
 17, en route to a second consecutive weekly gain.